Assistant Professor UG Communications Design firstname.lastname@example.org (718) 636-3594 p Brooklyn Campus, Steuben Hall 4

 Masters of Graphic Design (MGD), NC State University

 Nida Abdullah is an Assistant Professor in the Department of Undergraduate Communications at Pratt Institute.
 Prior to her appointment at Pratt, she was an Assistant Professor at Michigan State University and Lecturer of Graphic Design at Georgia State University.
-Her research interests focus on the conditions and circumstance for designing, as well as disrupting hierarchical and hegemonic modes of production.
+Her research interests focus on the conditions and circumstance for designing, as well as deconstructing and disrupting hierarchical and hegemonic modes of production.

 Nida has also developed several art and design workshops, installations and shows analyzing and reflecting upon the conventions in art and design practice, through the overlapping lenses of power, bias and representation, and non/ownership.
 Through collaborative and community driven workshops, she works towards challenging hierarchical approaches in the production of visual language.
 This project was awarded a Pratt-Seed Grant to run several workshops around the country.